latent-to/developer-docs/docs/subnets/managing-mechanisms-btcli.md

 - Rate limiting: mechanism count changes are restricted (on mainnet) to once per ~24 hours (7200 blocks).
 - Permissions: emission split and count updates require the subnet owner wallet.
-- Local chain connectivity: ensure your local chain is running and your SDK points to `network="local"`.
+- Local chain connectivity: ensure your local chain is running and the `network` parameter in your BTCLI config is set to `local`.